emqx/emqx-docs/CONTRIBUTING-EN.md

-# EMQ X Documentation Contributing Guide
+# EMQX Documentation Contributing Guide

 We welcome your participation to help make the documentation better!

-When you offer feedback, questions, edits, or new content, you help us, the projects you work on, and the EMQ X open source community.
+When you offer feedback, questions, edits, or new content, you help us, the projects you work on, and the EMQX open source community.

 ## Table of Contents